-- paragraph, the employer must notify the worker in advance of the hours it will have the worker work on each day of the week, pursuant to the provisions of Order of the Ministry of Health, Labour and Welfare. - (3) The provisions of Article 32-2, paragraph (2) apply mutatis mutandis to an agreement as referred to in paragraph (1) of this Article. - (Off-Hours Work and Work on Days Off in Cases of Temporary Need Due to a Disaster or Other Event) - Article 33 (1) If there is a temporary need to do so due to a disaster or other unavoidable event, an employer may extend the working hours referred to in Articles 32 through 32-5 or Article 40, or may have a worker work on a day off referred to in Article 35, with the permission of the relevant government agency to the extent that is needed; provided, however, that if the urgency of the circumstances does not give the employer time to obtain the permission of the relevant government agency, it must file a notification with the relevant government agency without delay after the fact. - (2) If a notification under the proviso to the preceding paragraph has been filed and the relevant government agency finds the extension of working hours or work on a day off to be inappropriate, it may order the employer to provide the worker thereafter with breaks or days off equivalent to the extra time that the worker was made to work. - (3) Notwithstanding the provisions of paragraph (1), if there is a temporary need to do so for the purposes of public service, an employer may extend the working hours referred to in Articles 32 through 32-5 or Article 40 for national public officers and local public officers engaged in the business of public agencies (other than the business set forth in Appended Table 1), or may have them work on the days off referred to in Article 35.
+(3) The provisions of Article 32-2, paragraph (2) apply mutatis mutandis to an agreement referred to in paragraph (1) of this Article.

+(Overtime Work and Work on Days Off in Cases of Temporary Necessity Due to a Disaster or Other Event)

+- Article 33 (1) If there is a temporary necessity due to a disaster or other unavoidable event, an employer may extend the working hours referred to in Articles 32 through 32-5 or Article 40, or may have a worker work on the day off referred to in Article 35, with the permission of the relevant government agency to the extent that is needed; provided, however, that if the urgency of the circumstances does not give the employer time to obtain the permission of the relevant government agency, it must file a notification with the relevant government agency without delay after the fact. - (2) If a notification under the proviso to the preceding paragraph has been filed and the relevant government agency finds the extension of working hours or work on a day off to be inappropriate, it may thereafter order the employer to provide the worker with breaks or days off equivalent to the extra time that the worker was made to work. - (3) Notwithstanding the provisions of paragraph (1), if there is a temporary necessity to do so for the purposes of public service, an employer may extend the working hours referred to in Articles 32 through 32-5 or Article 40 for national public officers and local public officers engaged in the business of public agencies (excluding the business listed in Appended Table 1), or may have them work on the days off referred to in Article 35.